BeObm/PlantGraphNet/README.md

 ---

-## 12. Contact
+## 9. Contact

-For questions or collaboration, please contact the corresponding author.
+For questions or collaboration, please send an email to b.oloulade@ecos.au.dk.